-Texas Boys Choir has a unique story to tell.
-It begins in 1946 with the vision to foster the vocal talents of gifted young men in a choir.
+Texas Boys Choir history is unique.
+It’s begins in 1946 with George Bragg’s vision to foster the vocal talents of gifted young men in a choir.

 10 years after its founding, the choir was moved to Fort Worth, Texas to allow access to more singers and opportunities.
 Fort Worth has a long standing tradition of respect and support of the arts and remains the home of TBC today.
 In 1957, Texas Boys Choir also opened the Texas Boys Choir School.
 Having the singers attend the TBC School allowed them to practice for 2 periods each day and take their academics with them when touring.